 During your four years at Whittier College, take advantage of the time to learn about your interests both in and out of the classroom.
-The Center for Career Planning & Internships (CPI) is just one of the various campus resources that can help you identify your talents.
-Join student organizations and seek out opportunities for leadership.
-Volunteer in community-based organizations and participate in service learning programs.
-These opportunities will bring you one step closer to figuring out what you want to do and may also provide meaningful and valuable experiences that can enhance your resume.
+The Weingart Center for Career and Professional Development is just one of the various campus resources that can help you identify your talents.

 Choosing a major may be the most important decision you make in college but does not necessarily dictate what you will choose for a career.
 Click here to read tips that can help you find the major that best suits your interests and supports your career development.

 Regardless of your major, the skills you develop at Whittier College will prepare you for a wide range of careers.
-As you begin to consider different career options that interest you, you should conduct research about these particular career fields and schedule an informational interview with alumnus/na or other professional you may know.
-Here are a few web resources to help you get started in your research.
+As you begin to consider different career options that interest you, you should conduct research about these particular career fields.
+A good way is to schedule an informational interview with an alumnus/alumna or other professional you may know.
+Here is a web resource to help you get started in your research.

-For many of you, the path to a successful career will lead you to graduate school.
-We encourage you to meet with a career counselor to discuss graduate school options and how a graduate program will might help you attain your professional goals.
-In the meantime you should complete an internship in the career field as one means to help clarify if and what kind of graduate school is right for you.
+Often, the path to a successful career will lead you to graduate school.
+We encourage you to meet with a career counselor/coach to discuss graduate school options and how a graduate program might help you reach your professional goals.
+Click here to read more about graduate school.
+In the meantime, you should complete an internship in your chosen career field as one means to help clarify if and what kind of graduate school is right for you.

-The Center for Career Planning & Internships hosts free career exploration and professional preparation workshops for students throughout the academic year.
-The News and Events page for upcoming events.
+The Weingart Center for Career and Professional Development hosts free career exploration and professional preparation workshops for students throughout the academic year.
+Check the News and Events page for upcoming events.